101rakibulhasan/algorithms-in-every-programming-language/Python/Cryptography/_README.txt

 NOTE : Rules that have " * " is mandatory to follow to ger your pull request accepted

 *1. The file name must be "UpperCammelCase".
 Example: "CaesarCipher.py" *2.
+Make sure the filename for the algorithm is same across other programming language files like "CaesarCipher.py" and "CaesarCipher.js"
-Write code that is the most efficient in every case.
+*2. Write code that is the most efficient in every case.
-3. The code must have an "Explanation section" why this code is efficient and working
+3. The code can have an "Explanation section" why this code is efficient and working
-4. The code must have Time Complexity and Space Complexity written in comment like- " Time Complexity  - O(n)
+4. The code can have Time Complexity and Space Complexity written in comment like- " Time Complexity  - O(n)
 	  Space Complexity - O(1) "
-*5. The code must have an "I/O section" like-
+*5. The code must have an "I/O section" example in comment at the end like this-
 	" Input:
 		abc